AbGunay/lang_img_processing/README.md

-# This is the project that waa worked for Languag and Image Processing course
+# This is the project that was worked for Languag and Image Processing course

+The purpose of the project is to implement and evaluate the four different image captioning models which are suggested in this [paper]  and compare the results.